 Who we share your personal information with

-We routinely share your name, email address, subject, message and/or any other information you may voluntarily provide with internal employees whom we feel will be best placed to answer your enquiries, as well as any potential third party suppliers and/or partners with whom we engage with and in which we feel will be relevant to assist with any enquiries from you.
+We routinely share your name, email address, subject, message and/or any other information you may voluntarily provide with internal employees whom we feel will be best placed to answer your inquiries, as well as any potential third party suppliers and/or partners with whom we engage with and in which we feel will be relevant to assist with any inquiries from you.
 We will inform you if we share any personal information with a third party supplier and/or partner.
 This data sharing enables us to assist with the aim of answering any queries that you submitted.
 Some of those third party recipients may be based outside the European Economic Area — for further information including on how we safeguard your personal data when this occurs, see ‘Transfer of your information out of the EEA’.

 We will share personal information with law enforcement or other authorities if required by applicable law.